Auxiliary Forces: Western Sahara War

 When war broke out in the Sahara in 1976, the Auxiliary Forces were once again at the forefront.
 They were armed only with a locally manufactured version of the Beretta M3 sub-machine guns and received very little combat training and were confined by higher to their isolated bases in the middle of the desert and prevented from changing location.
 Consequently, they were easy prey for the Polisario fighters, and whole companies of them were slaughtered and captured.

-In fact, the Moroccan army supreme command (General Dlimi, and Hassan II) underestimated the strength of the enemy and knew nothing of the nature of this region.
-In addition, King was always afraid to put weapons in the hands of the military but finally, after personally interviewing two Polisario fighters, was the king finally convinced of the military capability of Polisario.
-Only then did the Moroccan armed forces commit heavily in the Sahara.
-But the auxiliary forces, serving under the army officers acted as scouts, camp guards and support troops.
-Almost two-thirds of the casualties of the War of the Sahara belong to the Auxiliary Forces.
+In fact, the Moroccan army supreme command allegedly underestimated the strength of the enemy.
+The Forces, serving under the army officers acted as scouts, camp guards and support troops.
 From 1982, the Auxiliary Forces garrisons stationed at the Sahara participated, alongside the army, in the construction of the wall of defense.
-Later, operated and secured prisons like Kelaat mgoun or Agdz.
-Several years after the 1991 cease-fire the Auxiliary Forces remained essential in the management of the Sahara issue.
+Later, they operated and secured prisons like Kelaat mgoun or Agdz.
+Several years after the 1991 cease-fire, the Forces remained essential in the management of the Sahara issue.
 In the mid-'90s, King Hassan II decided to give the region its first football team, he went to the local Auxiliary Forces.
 Founded in 1978, the Auxiliary Forces of Settat is better known as Bir Baouch, named after a village near Settat.
 In 1983, the team was transferred to mroud Benslimane before being called again in 1995 the Youth Sports Al Massira, the team that is now the Sahara in the national football championship.

 Years of Lead

 In the northern part of the kingdom, during the Years of Lead, the khaki-uniformed Auxiliary Forces were seen as a force of repression.
 In Fes, Nador and Casablanca, the Auxiliary Forces were accused of being responsible for several atrocities.
-There was much confusion as the Moroccan Army was often accused of dressing as Auxiliary Forces as they did not think the Auxiliary Forces would fire on unruly crowds because their own children were often in the crowd.
 Unlike the military, Auxiliary Forces barracks are typically located in the city center.
 They can be mobilized by the Governor or the Inspector General.

 By the early 80s, the Auxiliary Forces were hated by the population.
 They represented the authority in its most abusive, more brutal form.
 In addition to the repression of demonstrations, the Auxiliary Forces remained close and had daily contact with the street.
 They were everywhere: in the souks, the prefectures, hospitals, post offices, stadiums and even at the entrance of cinemas.
 Simply put, they were an essential part of the state surveillance / repression apparatus.